NicholasYJH/NicholasYJH/Capstone1.md

 With the help of this project, it allows me to understand the process of data preparation and the business objective which deliver a clearer message to the targeted audience.

-**Please download and view the two files at the top of the page to see the complete presentation slides and projects **
+<b>Please download and view the two files at the top of the page to see the complete presentation slides and projects</b>

 <a href="javascript:history.back()"><b><font size="+2">< Back</font></b></a>